duo-labs/sharedsignals/README.md

 of a transmitter and receiver, as well as a working example of the code demonstrated on the [https://sharedsignals.guide](https://sharedsignals.guide) website.

-Please note that the transmitter and recevier examples here are for education only and should not be used as production-level code.
+Please note that the transmitter and receiver examples here are for education only and should not be used as production-level code.

 ## Openapi